Shelcisco/1stHouse/README.md

 ## [Description](#table-of-content)

-"Coming Soon" PLaceholder site for small business, built using HTML and CSS.
+"Coming Soon" Placeholder site for small business, built using HTML and CSS.

 ## [Table of Contents](#table-of-content)